The Trouble with Mindfulness AppsBy Stephany Tlalka | August 24, 2016 | 0 comments

 “Unless you have a program that’s engineered to recognize these needs early on, then you’re going to be doing this population a disservice,” says Segal.

-Headspace employs an in-house chief medical officer, David Cox, MD, who co-authored a pamphlet on the “Quantifiable Positive Outcomes of Mindfulness Training” with Andy Puddicombe.
+Headspace employed an in-house chief medical officer, David Cox, MD, until the spring of 2016.
+In 2013, Cox co-authored a pamphlet on the “Quantifiable Positive Outcomes of Mindfulness Training” with Andy Puddicombe.
 But it’s difficult to determine how much research went into Headspace to bring it to market in 2012.
-The app, now downloaded by six million users according to the company, consists of ten minutes of meditation for ten days—those first ten days are free.
+The app, now downloaded by 8.7 million users according to the company, consists of ten minutes of meditation for ten days—those first ten days are free.
 From there, for $10.83 a month, you have access to meditation “packs” bundled into themes like “Balance,” “Anxiety,” and “Self-Esteem.”

 Headspace lists research collaborators on its website, including Stanford Health Care.
 Headspace will also be involved in an upcoming clinical trial in conjunction with Barts Health NHS Trust: “Mindfulness Meditation Using a Smart-phone Application for Women With Chronic Pelvic Pain.”
 So the app will be used within a study of the efficacy of delivering mindfulness by smartphone, but the program’s efficacy itself is not studied.